cclib/cclib.github.io/sphinx/data.rst

 Parsed data
 ===========

-This is a list of all the data parsed by the current official release of cclib (version 1.1).
+This is a list of all the data parsed by the current official release of cclib (version |release|).
 For the same list for the development version, see `development parsed data`_.
 For details and miscellaneous notes on these attributes, see the `data notes`_ page.

 .. _`development parsed data`: data_dev.html
 .. _`data notes`: data_notes.html